 Today's Birthdays for June 7

-1958 Prince (Prince Rogers Nelson), American singer.
+1958 Prince d.
+2016 (Prince Rogers Nelson), American Oscar-Grammy-winning Rock and Roll Hall of Fame singer.
 Film: Purple Rain (1984, Oscar for Best Song Score).
 On his 35th birthday he announced that he was changing his name to a combined form of the male and female symbols.
 Although originally neglecting to specify a pronunciation, two months later he settled on Victor.

 1940 Tom Jones (Thomas Jones Woodward), Welsh singer.
 As a child, he spent two years bedridden with tuberculosis.
 Cassandra Peterson (Elvira Mistress of the Dark) claims she lost her virginity to him.
 Music: It's Not Unusual (1965, #1).